 What matters most for building credit?

 Payment history is one of the most important factors influencing your credit score.
+Consistently paying bills on time can have a positive long-term impact.

 Final Thoughts